DQNEO/cookbook-minimum/README.md

 Forget all about `knife cookbook`.

-All you need is only a file `recipes/default.rb` for a cookbook :)
+All you need is only one file `recipes/default.rb` to compose a cookbook :)